 John was the first serviceman from Buxton to die during the conflict

-John was born on the 27th December 1880 in Fairfield at Roak Villas, he was the first child born to Abraham & Emma Pinder.
+John was born on the 27th December 1880 in Fairfield at Roak Villas, he was the second child born to Abraham & Emma Pinder.
 John William was christened at St Peters Church on 26th April 1881.
 His birth is registered J/F/M Qtr 1881 Vol 7b Page 789 and the School records his birth wrongly as 27th February 1881.
 John started at North Road School on 1st April 1889 he left for work on 27th April 1894.
-John had 5 younger siblings Sarah, Ann, Edward, Harriett and Dorothy.
+John had an older sibling Sarah he was one of ten children.

 1891 Census: Living with parents at 2 Rock Villas, Fairfield at School.